-The CEO of a medium-size gas-production company sought to grow sales and increase the value of the company.
+This mindset case study uncovers a sales team’s discomfort.
+The CEO of a medium-sized gas production company sought to grow sales and increase the company’s value.
 Once his company reached a target revenue, he planned on selling it

 After evaluating the company’s sales force, we noticed that the salespeople were not calling on all the potential influencers and decision-makers.
 We also discovered that the sales folks were not asking enough of the right questions.